prawesh-12/roadmap.sh-projects/README.md

 ---

 ### Note
 As a beginner web developer, I have limited experience in the field.
-I implemented the provided sample CV as is, ensuring I successfully completed the project requirements without modifications.
+I implemented the provided sample CV as given in the task, ensuring I successfully completed the project requirements without modifications.

 ---